 render function we're referencing to

-whatIsUniqueAboutThisPanel are both propeties that we expect to get from a parent component.
+whatIsUniqueAboutThisPanel are both properties that we expect to get from a parent component.
 However, here we're making a design decision to not rely on the fact that

 didYouKnowThat will always be provided by a parent component.
 So we need to provide a default value for